 In situ emissions and air quality data were obtained from BOEM’s Management’s Gulfwide Emissions Inventories and EPA AirData.
 BOEM emissions inventories include monthly emissions data collected from OCS oil and gas production platform (e.g. diesel and natural gas engines, flares, drilling equipment, etc.) and non-platform (e.g. drilling rigs, pipe laying vessels, helicopters, etc.) sources.
 Gulfwide Emissions Inventory reports were compiled for the years 2000, 2005, 2008, and 2011 and contain information for a number of criteria pollutants and greenhouse gasses including PM2.5, NO2 and SO2.
 Data were obtained in Microsoft Access format, where data were then filtered and joined together to identify emissions for the pollutants of concern for this study.
 Data provided by these inventories reported in the units of pounds or tons per year and was then exported into Microsoft Excel for upload into ArcGIS.

-There are approximately 200 on ground EPA data monitoring sites within the study area that measure the air pollution concentrations of PM2.5, NO2, SO2.
+There are approximately 200 on-the-ground EPA data monitoring sites within the study area that measure the air pollution concentrations of PM2.5, NO2, SO2.
 These sites are unevenly distributed and are concentrated near major urban areas within the study area (i.e. Houston, TX and New Orleans, LA).
-Data from the EPA’s Monitor Values Report were downloaded to the years corresponding to BOEM’s Gulfwide Emissions Inventories.
+Data from the EPA’s Monitor Values Report were downloaded for the years corresponding to BOEM’s Gulfwide Emissions Inventories.
 Daily and annual summary data were extracted for dates identified with high atmospheric pollutant concentrations as shown in L3 and L2 satellite data products.

 NASA’s Aerosol Robotic Network (AERONET) data were used to validate of satellite data.